EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: EnFed:Proposed FL approach

-\textit{Problem statement:} Let a device $M$ needs to initialize or update the $model$ of an application $A$, but it does not have sufficient network connectivity to communicate with the server. $M$ does not have sufficient battery level to undergo a complete DFL process by forming a collaborative network with its nearby devices and exchange model updates to build a generalized model.
-The nearby devices have a model for the same application. $M$ has to create a personalized model that meets the desired level of accuracy but with minimal training time and minimal energy consumption.
-The objective function for the proposed problem is to minimize the training time and training energy consumption of $M$ for updating model for application $A$, and achieve desired level of accuracy, which are represented by equations (\ref{e1}), (\ref{e2}), and (\ref{e3}), as follows:
+\textit{Problem statement:} Let a device $M$ needs to initialize or update the $model$ of an application $A$, but it does not have sufficient network connectivity and resources to participate in a CFL process, and $M$ does not have sufficient battery level to undergo a DFL process by forming a collaborative network with its nearby devices and exchanging model updates to build a generalized model. $M$ has to create a personalized model that meets the desired accuracy level but at minimal training time and minimal energy consumption, based on the cooperation from nearby devices with updated models.
+The objective function of the proposed problem is to minimize the training time and the energy consumption of $M$ to update the model for application $A$, and achieve the desired accuracy level, which are represented by equations (\ref{e1}), (\ref{e2}), and (\ref{e3}), as follows:

-where $T_{M_{A}}$ denotes minimum training time of $M$ for updating model for application $A$.
+where $T_{M_{A}}$ is the minimum training time of $M$ to update the model for application $A$.
+The training time complexity is illustrated in Section \ref{sectime}.

-where $E_{M_{A}}$ denotes minimum energy consumption of $M$ for updating model for application $A$.
+where $E_{M_{A}}$ is the minimum energy consumption of $M$ to update the model for application $A$.
+The energy consumption calculation is illustrated in Section \ref{secen}.

-where $Accuracy_{M_{A}}$ denotes the prediction accuracy of the model achieved by $M$ for application $A$.
+where $Accuracy_{M_{A}}$ is the prediction accuracy of the model achieved by $M$ for application $A$.
+The accuracy of a model is defined as $((TP+TN)/(TP+FP+TN+FN))$, where $TP$, $TN$, $FP$, $FN$, denotes true positives, true negatives, false positives, and false negatives, respectively.